jugeeem/django_postgresql_todoapp_simpleHTML/README.md

 - Also, TailwindCSS uses CDN and is not suitable for deployment.

 ### 2. Purpose of Creation
-I started learning Python in June 2023 and passed the "Python 3 Engineer Certification Basic Exam" on August 5 of the same year.
-I wanted to put what I learned into some form, so I created a TodoList application in Django.

 I created the ToDoList app with Django for the following two reasons
 - To learn the basics of Django
     - CRUD processing, user authentication, templates, static file handling, etc.